 - 1. Written and oral interim examinations are to be completed at the end of the semester or term in which the subject was taught.
-A resit interim examination opportunity is offered later during the same academic year. - 2.
+A resit interim examination opportunity is offered later during the same academic year.
+Some courses have a different assessment method (weekly tests or written exams during the period).
+For more information see studyguide.tudelft.nl. - 2.
 Practicals and/or exercises may be completed in the way laid down in the relevant timetables.